palmerhq/monorepo-starter/README.md

 ### Kotlin

-Not open source yet.
 Refer to internal Palmer Group documentation.
 Deployment workflow for the `mono-jvm` folder is a stub.

 ## Python